 A third admit to personally purchasing equipment to help them work remotely during COVID-19.

 The average spend on home office equipment was $194.”

 Working from home and working in the office is very different.

 Keep employee productivity up!

-Monitor remote employees with WorkTime!Try now - it's free!
+Monitor remote employees with WorkTime!Try now 14 days free!